ulfschneider/ulf.website/content/posts/agile/2017-02-26-balanced-organization.md

 title: The balanced organization
 abstract: The agile manifesto defines a collaboration culture.
 But what if your current environment is not collaborative?
 This article describes alternatives for moving into the agile direction.
 ---
-The agile manifesto defines a collaboration culture.
+<figure class="larger">The agile manifesto defines a collaboration culture.
 But what if your current environment is not collaborative?
-This article describes alternatives for moving into the agile direction. {.larger .no-indent}
+This article describes alternatives for moving into the agile direction.</figure>

 [[toc]]